 Go to Theme Panel > Install Demos, where you can browse for the site you like to install.

-Unlike on the OceanWP website, the Theme Panel gives you a search box to quickly find a demo.
+The Theme Panel gives you a search box to quickly find a demo.

 Once you’ve decided which site to install, click on the thumbnail, and begin the import process.